My interests lie primarily in metaphysics and the paranormal, owing to a lifetime of strange experiences.

-Also known as “Fake News”, VNRs are stories which a company, political figure, the government or any number of other parties pay a news station to play it as if it were a story that was independently researched and witnessed.
-These are often as medical breakthroughs, campaigns against political figures or promoting a government program, amongst other things.
+Also known as “Fake News”, VNRs are stories that a company, political figure, the government, or any number of other parties pay a news station to play as if it were a story that was independently researched and witnessed.
+These are often presented as medical breakthroughs, campaigns against political figures, or promoting a government program, amongst other things.

 The majority of people don’t know about this campaign of misinformation and propaganda.
-It’s natural that we trust our local news channels have to tell us, isn’t it?
+It’s natural that we trust what our local news channels tell us, isn’t it?

 TBS, TNT, Time Inc

 Dow Jones & Company Inc, Fox News stations, The New York Post, Fox Business Network, Fox News Channel, News Limited News, Phoenix InfoNews Channel, News Interactive, News Outdoor

 CBS News, CBS Radio Inc (this one controls at least 130 channels)